-Enjoy the time celebrating your child and making them feel special as you celebrate their birthday.
+Enjoy the time of celebrating your child and making them feel special as you celebrate their birthday.

 Cooking a special birthday dinner at home is a great option if money is tight.
-We’ve been there and understand what that can feel like.
+We’ve been there and can relate to what that can feel like.

 But one thing I’ve learned as a parent in tough situations is that if you can manage to put on your best face, your kids won’t know any different.

 So, let them pick a meal or restaurant of their choosing and make it special!